Splagoon/Fletch/README.md

         ..appendTo("body");
 ```

+Full API documentation is available [here](http://robkellett.github.io/Fletch/).

 Fletch is very much a work in progress.
-So far, you can select/create
+So far, Fletch supports the most common
-elements, get/set text, get/set styles, add/remove classes, get/set attributes,
+cases for manipulating the DOM, styles, attributes, events, and form data.
-and listen to/trigger events.
-Fletch should be considered **alpha quality**, as
+Fletch should be considered **alpha quality**, as the public-facing API may
-the public-facing API may change radically between releases.
+change radically between releases.

 ## Installing